Hamiltonian point of view of quantum perturbation theory: Conclusions

 \section{Conclusions}

-We have shown that the Van Vleck-Primas quantum perturbation theory can be recast into the formalism of classical Lie-series.
-The requirement for our procedure was that the Hamiltonian operator has a finite, discrete, and non-degenerate spectrum.
+We have shown that the Van Vleck-Primas quantum perturbation theory can be recast into the formalism of a classical Lie series as long as the Hamiltonian operator has a finite, discrete, and non-degenerate spectrum.
 On the other hand, complete non-resonance in the energies guarantees the convergence of the classical (and therefore, the quantum) perturbation series.

+Dealing only with finite-dimensional Hilbert spaces is extremely restrictive.
+Most applications to quantum systems require working with infinite-dimensional spaces.
+While there are a few works in the perturbation theory of classical systems with infinite but discrete degrees of freedom \cite{infinite1,infinite2}, this case is much less studied than its finite-dimensional counterpart.
+An extension to infinite-dimensional systems likely requires facing complications that do not appear in the finite-dimensional case.
+We leave such an attempt for future work.

-It is not a priori evident what advantages would bring to give a classical perturbation treatment to a given quantum problem.
-Though, this might be due to our neglect of degeneracy and resonance.
+It is not a priori evident what advantages would come from giving a classical perturbation treatment to a given quantum problem.
+Though this might be due to our neglect of degeneracy and resonances (situations that are more common in the infinite-dimensional case).
 The classical perturbation theory has a rich history of dealing with these issues, mainly due to the particularities of the gravitational interaction in celestial mechanics.
 For example, there are the Von Zeipel-Brouwer and Bohlin theories (see \cite{classical3} for an exposition of both theories and a large list of references).
 We can also mention the convergence theorems of the Birkhoff normalization even for resonant cases \cite{convergence2,convergence3,convergence4}.

-We hope that new procedures to deal with resonances in quantum systems can be developed by taking into consideration the classical techniques.
+However, our use of classical perturbation theory in quantum mechanics has already given a new approach to calculating the geometric phase.
+We hope that new procedures to deal with resonances in quantum systems can be developed by considering classical techniques.